7q11.23 Duplication

 • Speech delay

-• Behavior issues, including anxiety, attention deficit hyperactivity disorder, and autism
+• Behavioral issues, including anxiety, attention-deficit/hyperactivity disorder (ADHD), and autism

 • Developmental delay